Skip Navigation

 Synovectomy

-The joint lining damaged by rheumatoid arthritis is removed to reduce pain and swelling.
+This procedure removes joint lining damaged by rheumatoid arthritis to reduce pain and swelling.

 Osteotomy

-In a knee osteotomy, either the tibia (shinbone) or femur (thighbone) is cut and then reshaped to relieve pressure on the knee joint.
-Knee osteotomy is used when you have early-stage osteoarthritis that has damaged just one side of the knee joint.
-By shifting your weight off the damaged side of the joint, an osteotomy can relieve pain and significantly improve function in your arthritic knee.
+In a knee osteotomy, either the tibia (shinbone) or femur (thighbone) is cut and reshaped to relieve knee joint pressure.
+This is used for early-stage osteoarthritis, which damages one side of the knee.
+An osteotomy can relieve pain and improve knee function.